ngocthachnguyen98/SDO-Assignment-2/README.md

   become: yes
 ```

-**10. Start the application, if the service is rebooted**
+**9. Start the application, if the service is rebooted**
-This step is for configuring the service file of the application to automatically start if the server is rebooted
+This step is for configuring the service file of the application to automatically start if the server is rebooted.

 ```
-- name: 10.
+- name: 9.
 Start the application, if the service is rebooted
   become: yes
   systemd:
     name: TechTestApp.service